Kuzuyu: Traditional Japanese Kudzu Arrowroot Tea

 - Dissolve kudzu powder (10g) in water (100cc), then filter the mixture through a tea strainer

-- Heat the mixture in a small pot, stirring gently, until it becomes transparent (or translucent) and viscous
+- Heat the liquid in a small pot, stirring gently, until it becomes transparent (or translucent) and viscous

-- Add a proper amount of sugar (honey or syrup) to the pot and stir well
+- Add your desired amount of sugar (honey or syrup) to the pot and stir well

 - Pour the liquid in a cup